Thank you for subscribing

 Guide to Torquay

-Unsurprisingly, water sports are one of the town’s main attractions, with Torquay offering something for everyone.
-From kayaking and kite surfing to stand-up paddleboarding, there’s no shortage of seaside activities for swimmers of all skill levels.
+Unsurprisingly, water sports are one of the town’s main attractions.
+From kayaking and kite surfing to stand-up paddleboarding, there’s no shortage of seaside activities.

-Torquay Front Beach (aka Cosy Corner), is the ideal spot for wannabe wave riders to learn to surf.
+Torquay Front Beach (aka Cosy Corner) is the ideal spot to learn to surf.
 Check out local surf school Go Ride a Wave on Bell St for lessons.
+It is also the most suitable beach for families.
+According to Surf Life Saving Australia's Beachsafe website, Torquay Front Beach usually has low waves, a shallow bar and no rips, along with the added safety of a summer lifeguard patrol.

-If you’re more of a spectator than a surfer, head to the Australian National Surf Museum, Australia’s largest and only accredited Surfing Museum.
+If you’re more of a spectator than a surfer, head to the Australian National Surf Musuem, Australia’s largest and only accredited surfing museum.

-Take in amazing aerial views of the Surf Coast skyline as you freefall from 15,000 feet, with RACV members saving up to 15 per cent on tandem skydiving at Skydive Great Ocean Road, or take to the skies for an exhilarating adventure on board a vintage tiger moth plane.
+For amazing aerial views of the Surf Coast skyline, there is the choice of tandem skydiving at Skydive Great Ocean Road or an exhilarating adventure on board a vintage tiger moth plane at Tiger Moth World.

 Take to the fairway at RACV Torquay Resort for a round of golf on the 71-par course, one of the Victoria’s most spectacular golf courses designed by former US Open champion Geoff Ogilvy.